AriFordsham/GHCWiki/records/overloaded-record-fields/redesign.md

 ```

+(SLPJ note: if the `Proxy` argument isn't needed for implicit parameters, it should not be needed here either.)
 Exactly like `IP` but without the functional dependency, and with a proxy argument so it can be called from user code.
 The "`IV`" stands for "implicit values" (we can argue about the name later).
 It behaves like this:

 - When you write `#x` in an expression, what GHC does is to replace it with `(iv @ "x" @ alpha) proxy#`, where `alpha` is a unification variable and `@` is type application.
 Just like implicit parameters, in fact.